Umekita Park (tentative name)

 Information Center

 A comprehensive information and guidance center for the park and town situated at the town’s entrance.
-The concept for this facility is “ethical-tainment” (“ethical” plus “entertainment”), and it provides a space where visitors can enrich their lives while enjoying their time in an urban park.
+The concept for this facility is “ethical-tainment” (“ethical” plus “entertainment”), and it provides a space where visitors can enrich their lives while enjoying their time in an Umekita Park.
 In addition to the functions provided by the information and guidance center, it offers a planning space where an ethical and sustainable lifestyle can be observed, with a multipurpose gallery available for rent to companies and other organizations.
 The facility is to be managed by Toppan Inc. in partnership with a joint venture operator.

 café & Restaurant Building